emicklei/gi/docs/DESIGN.md

 - drop Instance?, use https://stackoverflow.com/questions/57567466/create-a-struct-by-reflection-in-go  this only support Exported fields.
 Cannot use it.
 - can each Flowable be a step instead decorated by a step?
 - look like ZeroValue can be dropped
+- binaryexpr can be optimized by inspecting type on build time and cache Go function for the expression evaluation . fmt.Println for Instances needs rework

 . make the stats of gobyexample available as a badge in the project with a link to the lastest build step